awsdocs/amazon-rekognition-developer-guide/doc_source/API_RecognizeCelebrities.md

 You pass the input image either as base64\-encoded image bytes or as a reference to an image in an Amazon S3 bucket\.
 If you use the AWS CLI to call Amazon Rekognition operations, passing image bytes is not supported\.
 The image must be either a PNG or JPEG formatted file\.

-For an example, see [Recognizing Celebrities in an Image](celebrities-procedure-image.md)\.
+For an example, see [Recognizing celebrities in an image](celebrities-procedure-image.md)\.

 This operation requires permissions to perform the `rekognition:RecognizeCelebrities` operation\.